Cover of The Rigveda

 The Rigveda is the oldest Hindu religious text and the foundation of Indian civilization.
 Comprising 1,028 hymns dedicated to the gods of the Vedic pantheon, it established the spiritual, philosophical, and literary traditions that would shape the Indian subcontinent for thousands of years.

-Composed by various Vedic poets in Vedic Sanskrit, the Rigveda stands as the oldest continuously used religious text in the world.
+Drafted by various Vedic poets in Vedic Sanskrit, the Rigveda stands as the oldest continuously used religious text in the world.
 Its hymns laid the groundwork for Hindu philosophy, ritual practice, and cosmological thought.
-The collection was recognized as a UNESCO Memory of the World document in 2007, affirming its enduring significance to human cultural heritage.
+The collection was recognized as a UNESCO Memory of the World document in 2007, affirming its lasting significance to human cultural heritage.

 Vedic India, c.
 1500 BC